The Funding Gap

 But as anyone who’s built a company knows, crossing the chasm isn’t just about the product.
 It’s about assembling a world-class team and, just as critically, securing the right funding to support growth.
 That’s where venture debt can play a game-changing role, especially at the Series A/B stage, where traditional funding options often fall short.

-Series A & B: The Hardest Steps
+Series A & B: The hardest steps

 In the UK, several schemes encourage angel investment in start-ups, such as the Enterprise Investment Scheme (EIS).
 These initiatives often involve generous tax offsets for losses.
 Alongside government incentives like R&D Tax Credits and Innovate UK grants, these measures have created a vibrant start-up scene.